 Difficult – 3 to 3.5 mi.
 Rock Run is a 407-acre preserve containing a significant botanical ecosystem in a 500 foot-deep valley adjacent to Shawnee Forest, Ohio’s largest State Forest.
 The area features the extremely rare ecosystem for Ohio – a black birch-hemlock assemblage, with sweetgum showing up in the lower elevations.

 Moderate – 3 mi.
 A beautiful section of the Rocky Fork Creek near Rocky Fork Lake.
 Dense floral displays, waterfalls and rock formations.
 Optional side trip to bluebell-laden meadows.

 Difficult – 4.5 mi.
 1300 acre forest preserve with stunning floral showcases, nice rock formations, and old forests, some of them old-growth.
 Ancient American Indian ridgetop ceremonial enclosure.

 Moderate/Difficult – 3 – 4mi.
-Preview our largest acquisition ever attempted at 600 acres!
+See our largest acquisition ever attempted at 600 acres!
 For adventuresome folks who love flowers and unimproved hiking trails.
 NE Scioto County.